 Things to watch out for

 Do not change the account password.
-If you know the deceased’s Apple ID email and can access their device or email account, you might be tempted to reset the password.
-Do not do this.
-Resetting the password will trigger two-factor authentication, lock out any devices already signed in, and can complicate the access process significantly.
+If you can access their device or email account, you might be tempted to reset the password.
+Doing so triggers 2FA on every other device signed into that account, locks them all out, and can complicate the access process significantly.

 Download data before closing the account.
 Once an Apple ID is closed, nothing can be recovered.
-Before you submit any account closure request, make sure you have downloaded everything you want to keep – photos, documents, notes – if you have access to the account.
+Before submitting any account closure request, download everything you want to keep.

 Check Family Sharing before the account closes.
-If the deceased was the Family Sharing organiser, warn other family members in advance that shared subscriptions (Apple Music, Apple TV+, iCloud storage) will end.
-Give them time to set up their own subscriptions so they are not caught off guard.
+If the deceased was the Family Sharing organiser, warn other family members that shared subscriptions will end.
+Give them time to set up their own accounts.

 Apple Card is not available in the UK.
-Apple Card is a credit card product that Apple launched in the US in 2019.
-As of April 2026, it has not launched in the UK, so there is nothing to deal with in that regard for UK users.
-(Goldman Sachs’ partnership on Apple Card transitioned to JPMorgan Chase in early 2026; there is speculation that a UK launch may follow, but no announcement has been made.)
+Apple Card is a US credit card product.
+As of June 2026, it has not launched in the UK, so there is nothing to deal with in that regard for UK users.

-For a broader overview of the digital and financial accounts to deal with after a bereavement, see our what to do after a death hub.
-If the deceased also had a Google account – Gmail, Google Photos, or an Android phone – our guide to notifying Google covers the equivalent process and the important differences in how Google handles data requests.
-For a full overview of all digital assets – social media, cryptocurrency, cloud storage, streaming services, and digital purchases – see our guide to what happens to digital assets when someone dies.
+For a broader overview of digital and financial accounts to deal with after a bereavement, see our what to do after a death hub.
+If the deceased also had a Google account – Gmail, Google Photos, or an Android phone – our guide to notifying Google covers the equivalent process and how Google’s Inactive Account Manager differs from Apple’s approach.
+For a full overview of all digital assets – social media, cryptocurrency, cloud storage, and digital purchases – see our guide to what happens to digital assets when someone dies.